MCP Security, Data Flow, and Permissions

 Once authenticated, the MCP server executes all tools as that specific user, with enforcement at multiple layers:

-If a user cannot see or access something in Glean, they cannot see or access it through MCP, regardless of which host application they use.
+If a user cannot see or access something in Glean, then they cannot see or access it through MCP regardless of which host application they use.

 4.1 High-level data flow